Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM-enabled Classification Problems

 \subsubsection{\rm \textbf{LLM-aided telecom standard classification}}

 Telecom standards refer to agreed-upon specifications that ensure the interoperability, security, and reliability of telecom services.
 Standards play a critical role in global telecoms \cite{ibarrola2023evolution}, such as 3G, 4G, and emerging 5G for mobile communications, IEEE 802.11 for Wi-Fi, and ITU-T recommendations.
 For instance, 3GPP is the main organization for telecom standard development, which includes three technical specification groups, and each specification group consists of multiple working groups.
-Given the large number of existing specifications with diverse topics, Lina \textit{et al.} proposed to use LLM models for specification classification, classifying the text into an existing working group automatically\cite{bariah2023understanding}.
-Fig.\ref{fig-specification} summarized the key processes of using LLM models to classify the 3GPP specifications.
+Given the large number of existing specifications with diverse topics, Lina \textit{et al.} proposed to use \blue{LLMs} for specification classification, classifying the text into an existing working group automatically\cite{bariah2023understanding}.
+Fig.\ref{fig-specification} summarized the key processes of using \blue{LLMs} to classify the 3GPP specifications.
 With proper pre-processing and fine-tuning, the experiment in \cite{bariah2023understanding} can achieve an 80\% accuracy even if only 20\% text segments are used.
 The experiment results also prove that increasing the length of technical text segments can significantly improve classification accuracy.

-Textual descriptions and documents are frequently involved in the telecom industry, e.g., user comments, standard specifications, technical and troubleshooting reports, etc. Incorporating LLM models for text processing and classification will contribute to more intelligent and reliable telecom networks.
+Textual descriptions and documents are frequently involved in the telecom industry, e.g., user comments, standard specifications, technical and troubleshooting reports, etc. Incorporating \blue{LLMs} for text processing and classification will contribute to more intelligent and reliable telecom networks.